landelare/ue5coro/README.md

 ```

 Add `"UE5Coro"` to your dependency module names in the same Build.cs file – up
-to you if it's private or public – enable the plugin in the Unreal editor,
-and you're ready to go!
+to you if it's private or public – and you're ready to go!

+Core functionality from UE5Coro is enabled by default.
+If you'd like to use the additional GAS integration from UE5CoroGAS, you'll
+need to manually enable that plugin and also reference `"UE5CoroGAS"` in your
+Build.cs.

 ### C++17